Quickstart: Create an Azure Database for PostgreSQL server in the Azure portal

 Other Quickstarts in this collection build on this Quickstart.
 If you plan to continue working with Quickstarts, don't clean up the resources that you created in this Quickstart.
 If you don't plan to continue, follow these steps to delete the resources that were created by this Quickstart in the portal.

 To delete the entire resource group, including the newly created server:

 Locate your resource group in the portal.
 On the menu on the left, select Resource groups.
-Then select the name of your resource group, such as our example, myresourcegroup.
+Then select the name of your resource group, such as the example, myresourcegroup.

 On your resource group page, select Delete.
-Type the name of your resource group, such as our example, myresourcegroup, in the text box to confirm deletion.
+Type the name of your resource group, such as the example, myresourcegroup, in the text box to confirm deletion.
 Select Delete.